Coimbra Academic Association: Autonomous organisations

 Besides the sports clubs and the arts sections of the Associação Académica de Coimbra, there are also independent organisations within the AAC, the Organismos Autónomos.
 Such as the above-mentioned Orfeon Académico de Coimbra (1880), which today represents the city of Coimbra and the university during its world tours.

 The same applies to the professional football team of the AAC, the Associação Académica de Coimbra – O.A.F. (not to be confused with the Associação Académica de Coimbra - Secção de Futebol devoted to amateur football), usually known as "Académica" or "Briosa", which has a legally-binding link to the student association AAC and its university, the University of Coimbra.
 This team is amongst the top Portuguese football leagues and was created in 1887.
 It is a professional football club, established by the AAC and also part of the AAC as an independent club.
 The AAC football club was the first ever winner of the Portuguese Football Cup, in 1939.

-Among the autonomous organisations of AAC there are also some well reputed theatre groups with a vast curriculum of acclaimed performances and playing a critical part in the city's cultural life.
+Among the autonomous organisations of AAC there are also some prominent theatre groups with a vast curriculum of acclaimed performances and playing a critical part in the city's cultural life.